SunnyHaze/miSRGAN-pytorch/README.md

 - PyToch 1.11
 - CUDA 11.2

-Please use `pip install -`r requirements.txt` to install the required packages in advance.
+Please use `pip install -r requirements.txt` to install the required packages in advance.

 ## Quick Start
 - Remanage dataset